nikukatansa/crossroad-live/site/content/_index.md

 image: /img/seaton.jpg
 blurb:
   heading: Welcome!
   text: Welcome to our online service for this week.
-Today's talk was recorded at
+We pray that this will be an
-    our morning service at Crossroad and will be uploaded by early afternoon.
-Please feel free, however, to use the videos below to help you spend some time worshipping God.
+    encouragement to you during these uncertain times and will help you to focus on our unchanging God.
 welcomevideo: 2NmnsC57aJY
 notices: []
 worshipintro: